Simon the Sorcerer: Reception

 The CD32 version was noted for its speech.
 CU Amiga's Dean Evans was impressed with "sumptuous" backgrounds and the animation, and believed the main selling point was the digitised speech, especially Chris Barrie as Simon.
 Jonathan Nash of Amiga Power liked the "gorgeous" graphics, but thought the dialogue was annoying, and he also criticised the puzzles as "spread thinly over the pointlessly large playing area".
 The reviewer of Amiga CD32 Gamer was impressed with the soundtrack, describing it as "top notch", and thought the story had plenty of wit.
 The main criticism was the scenes downplaying interaction, making the comedy linear.
-The One's reviewer corroborated others' views on the graphics, believing them to be "stunning", and also believed the atmosphere was augmented by the speech.
+The One's reviewer corroborated others' opinions on the graphics, finding them to be "stunning", and also believed the atmosphere was augmented by the speech.
 Chris Barrie as Simon was believed by Amiga Computing to "greatly enhance" the game by giving the speech a new appeal.
 Amiga Format's reviewer criticised the controls, believing the controller's limitations would make players "an insane hysterical gibbering wreck", but complimented the addition of speech, and echoed others' opinions on the graphics by calling them "beautiful".
-In a later review, Andy Smith believed that Barrie's voice acting livened the humour, and concurred with Evans' evaluation of the graphics as "sumptuous", but said that it was difficult to get the game working on an Amiga 1200.
+In a later review, Andy Smith believed that Barrie's voice acting livened the humour, and concurred with Evans' evaluation of the graphics as "sumptuous", but said it was difficult to get the game working on an Amiga 1200.

 Reviewers of the DOS and Windows versions praised the humour and dialogue.
 The reviewers of Génération 4 described the adventure as "excellent", and believed Simon the Sorcerer might be the most amusing and idiosyncratic adventure game.
 Computer Gaming World stated that the "wacky, tongue-in-cheek interactive fantasy [...] features a rich world of tasty puzzles designed to test the wits of the most astute adventurer while keeping the humor dial turned up to the max".
-Jeuxvideo.com described the characters' dialogue as "crazy" and praised the abundance of humour, but they believed the adventure is over too quickly.
+Jeuxvideo.com described the characters' dialogue as "crazy" and praised the amount of humour, but they believed the adventure is over too quickly.
 Their review of the Amiga version was identical.
 Tawny Ditmer of Gamezebo lauded the story as "hilarious" and the scenery and music as "wonderfully colorful and cheery", criticised the lack of side-quests and pointed out that the original graphics looks outdated in 2009.
 The script and dialogue were praised as "fantastic" by Rob Franklin of Adventure Gamers, and complimented Chris Barrie's "brilliant" voice acting, but criticised the plot for being vague.
 He recommended the game for fans of adventure games and British humour.
-Zoltán Ormándi of Adventure Classic Gaming thought highly or the puzzles' originality and Simon's humour.
-He claimed that the game's popularity caused a term, "Simonology" to be coined describing the humour of an adventure's protagonist.
-GameRankings states the PC version has a rating of 86 per cent.
+Zoltán Ormándi of Adventure Classic Gaming thought highly of the puzzles' originality and Simon's humour.
+He claimed the game's popularity caused a term, "Simonology" to be coined describing the humour of an adventure's protagonist.
+GameRankings wrote the PC version has a rating of 86 per cent.
 The reviewer of Joystick liked the decoration, animation, and characters.